-MICHELE MEEK, Ph.D. (she/her) is a writer, filmmaker, professor, and entrepreneur.
+MICHELE MEEK, Ph.D. (she/her) is a writer, filmmaker, and professor.
 She authored the book Consent Culture and Teen Films (2023 Indiana University Press), and she has published several other books including Independent Female Filmmakers (2019 Routledge) and The Mastermind Failure Club (2020).
 She presented a TEDx talk “Why we’re confused about consent—rewriting our stories of seduction” and has written for Ms. Magazine, Script Magazine, Entrepreneur, The Good Men Project, Salon.com, among others.
-She has another book Consent Puzzles forthcoming with Routledge.
+Her next book The Ambiguity of Consent: Consent Puzzles in Film, Television, Public Discourse, and the Law is forthcoming in 2026 with Routledge.

 She is a tenured Associate Professor in the Communication department at Bridgewater State University, where she teaches filmmaking, screenwriting, film studies, digital media, gender studies, and life design.